-- Schedule A of this report contains the valuation balance sheet which shows the present and prospective assets and liabilities of the System as of June 30, 2023 (all amounts are in thousands).
+- 1. Schedule A of this report contains the valuation balance sheet which shows the present and prospective assets and liabilities of the System as of June 30, 2024 (all amounts are in thousands).
 Schedule A also shows a breakdown of the total and accrued liabilities of the System by Plan. - 2.
-The valuation balance sheet shows that the System has total prospective liabilities of \$21,835,661, of which \$15,047,239 is for the prospective benefits payable on account of present retired members, beneficiaries of deceased members, and members entitled to deferred vested benefits, and \$6,788,422 is for the prospective benefits payable on account of present active members.
-Against these liabilities, the System has total present assets for valuation purposes of \$15,033,459 as of June 30, 2023.
-The difference of \$6,802,202 between the total liabilities and the total present assets represents the present value of contributions to be made in the future. - 3.
+The valuation balance sheet shows that the System has total prospective liabilities of \$22,395,601, of which \$15,207,623 is for the prospective benefits payable on account of present retired members, beneficiaries of deceased members, and members entitled to deferred vested benefits, and \$7,187,978 is for the prospective benefits payable on account of present active members.
+Against these liabilities, the System has total present assets for valuation purposes of \$16,215,793 as of June 30, 2024.
+The difference of \$6,179,808 between the total liabilities and the total present assets represents the present value of contributions to be made in the future. - 3.
 The employer's contributions to the System consist of normal contributions and accrued liability contributions.
-The valuation indicates that employer normal contributions at the rate of 2.41% (7.16% less 4.75% Employer paid on behalf of Employee) of compensation for Old Plan members, 7.16% of compensation for New Plan members, and 3.52% of compensation for GSEPS members are required. - 4.
+The valuation indicates that employer normal contributions at the rate of 2.63% (7.38% less 4.75% Employer paid on behalf of Employee) of compensation for Old Plan members, 7.38% of compensation for New Plan members, and 3.61% of compensation for GSEPS members are required. - 4.
 Administrative expenses each year are assumed to be 0.35% of payroll and have been added to the normal contribution rates shown in 3. above. - 5.
-Prospective employer and employee normal contributions (excluding administrative expenses) have a present value of \$941,725.
-When this amount is subtracted from \$6,802,202, which is the present value of the total future contributions to be made in the future, there remains \$5,860,477 as the unfunded actuarial accrued liability.
+Prospective employer and employee normal contributions (excluding administrative expenses) have a present value of \$1,023,129.
+When this amount is subtracted from \$6,179,808, which is the present value of the total future contributions to be made in the future, there remains \$5,156,679 as the unfunded actuarial accrued liability. - 6.
+The funding policy adopted by the Board, as shown in Schedule F, provides that the unfunded actuarial accrued liability as of June 30, 2021 (Transitional UAAL) will be amortized as a level dollar amount over a closed 20-year period.
+In each subsequent valuation, all benefit changes, assumption and method changes, and experience gains and/or losses that have occurred since the previous valuation will combine to determine a New Incremental UAAL.
+Each New Incremental UAAL will be amortized as a level dollar amount over a closed 20-year period from the date it is established. - 7.
+The funding policy also provides that the Actuarial Accrued Liability and Normal Cost of the System will include a prefunded variable Cost-of-Living Adjustment (COLA) for eligible retirees and beneficiaries of the System.
+Under this structure, future COLAs are provided through a profit-sharing mechanism using the System's asset performance.
+More information, including definitions and the methodology in determining the annual COLA rate, is provided in the Appendix of the Funding Policy in Schedule F of this report.